OsReg/Lean-Canv/README.md

 # pose estimation

 README index.html
-För att testa video-trackern:
+To test the video tracker:
-1. I VSC installera extension "Live Server"
+1. In VSC install extension "Live Server"
-2. I VSC, navigera till foldern där index.html befinner sig (den lokala plats du valt på din dator för repot, kika Github-guiden)
+2. In VSC, navigate to the folder where index.html is located (the local location you chose on your computer for the repot, see the Github guide)
-3. Högerklicka index.html och välj 'Open with Live Server'
+3. Right-click index.html and select 'Open with Live Server'